microsoft/ebpf-for-windows/docs/NativeCodeGeneration.md

 remaining steps can be executed in a secure environment (production signed PE image) or a developer environment (test signed PE image).

-## External - Step 1 - Generation of LLVM IR from high level eBPF program
+## External - Step 1 - Generation of ELF from high level eBPF program

 The first step of the process is identical to the traditional build pipeline.
 The eBPF program is provided as a C or other high level language file and the normal LLVM / Clang tool chain is invoked, to produce an ELF file containing one